carlos8f/bot18/README.md

 ## We Are Online.

 Bot18 is "online" software, designed to be invoked without installing.
+Cloning the repo will only take up space.
 The only pre-requisite is having [Node.js](https://nodejs.org/) >= 8.3.0 installed.

-The recommended way to launch is with the command:
+Just open a terminal or cmd prompt and type:

 ```sh
 $ npx bot18